Which place is cheaper, Amalfi or Cinque Terre?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In July, Cinque Terre is generally around the same temperature as Amalfi.
-Temperatures in Cinque Terre average around 24°C (75°F), and Amalfi stays around 23°C (74°F).
+Daily temperatures in Cinque Terre average around 24°C (75°F), and Amalfi fluctuates around 23°C (74°F).

 In Amalfi, it's very sunny this time of the year.
 It's quite sunny in Cinque Terre.
 In the summer, Cinque Terre often gets around the same amount of sunshine as Amalfi.
 Cinque Terre gets 316 hours of sunny skies this time of year, while Amalfi receives 313 hours of full sun.